coreos/docs/ignition/metadata.md

 # Metadata

-In many cases, it is desirable to inject dynamic data into services writen by Ignition.
-Because Ignition itself is static and cannot inject dynamic data into configs, this has to be done as the system starts.
+In many cases, it is desirable to inject dynamic data into services written by Ignition.
+Because Ignition itself is static and cannot inject dynamic data into configs, this must be done as the system starts.
 Container Linux ships with a small utility, `coreos-metadata`, which fetches information specific to the environment in which Container Linux is running.
-While this utility only works on officially supported platforms, it is possible to use the same paradigm to write a custom utility.
+While this utility works only on officially supported platforms, it is possible to use the same paradigm to write a custom utility.

 Each of these examples is written in version 2.0.0 of the config.
 Ensure that any configuration matches the version that Ignition expects.